mattbierner/khepri/README.md

 # Khepri

 ## About
-Khepri is a duck typed programming language derived from ECMAScript.
-It both restricts ECMAScript and introduces new features to make the language more concise and consistent.
+Khepri is an ECMAScript derived programming language that both restricts ECMAScript and introduces new features to make the language more concise and consistent.
+Khepri compiles to plain old Javascript and does not require any runtime libraries and Khepri and Javascript can also be freely mixed in a project.

 Unlike most other *script languages, Khepri's goal is not to replace Javascript by introducing new heavy weight language features, but to make writing Javascript more fun, with a focus on functional style programming.

 ## To clone ##
     git clone https://github.com/mattbierner/khepri khepri